martijnwalraven/meteor-ios/README.md

 use_frameworks!
 pod 'Meteor', git: 'https://github.com/martijnwalraven/meteor-ios.git'
 ```
-(note the `use_frameworks!` line)

-Meteor for iOS will be built as a framework and is made available as a Clang module that can easily be imported without further configuration (you may need to build the project first before the module is recognized however):
+Meteor for iOS will then be built as a framework and is made available as a Clang module that can easily be imported without further configuration (you may need to build the project first before the module is recognized):

 In Objective-C:
 ``` objective-c